 About the role

-Vaccinating health workers (VHWs) are unregistered health care workers (i.e. a health care worker who does not hold a New Zealand annual practicing certificate) who have completed vaccinator training and are authorised to administer vaccines under supervision.
+Vaccinating health workers (VHWs) are unregistered health care workers (i.e. a health care worker who does not hold a New Zealand annual practising certificate) who have completed vaccinator training and are authorised to administer vaccines under supervision.

 There are two stages to the VHW role:

-VHW Stage 1 can administer COVID-19 and influenza vaccines to people 12 years of age and over, and Human Papillomavirus (HPV9) and Tetanus, Diptheria and Pertussis (whooping cough) (Tdap) to people 11 years of age and over.
+VHW Stage 1 can administer COVID-19 and influenza vaccines to people 12 years of age and over, and Human Papillomavirus (HPV9) and Tetanus, Diphtheria and Pertussis (whooping cough) (Tdap) to people 11 years of age and over.

 VHW Stage 2 can prepare and administer all vaccines covered in VHW Stage 1 and COVID-19, influenza and MMR to people five years of age and over.

-If a person is currently working in, or is interested in working in the health sector, for example, as a kāiawhina, health care assistant or pharmacy technician, or has been trained as a health professional overseas but does not currently hold a New Zealand practicing certificate, they can enter the learning pathway to become a VHW Stage 1.
+If a person is currently working in, or is interested in working in the health sector, for example, as a kāiawhina, health care assistant or pharmacy technician, or has been trained as a health professional overseas but does not currently hold a New Zealand practising certificate, they can enter the learning pathway to become a VHW Stage 1.

 The vaccinating health worker guide (see link below) has detailed information for VHWs, their employers and supervisors.